pyuvm/pyuvm/docs/UVM_and_Python.md

 ## `uvm_object_wrapper` and Factories

-SystemVerilog has relatively poor class manipulation mechansims.
+SystemVerilog has relatively poor class manipulation mechanisms.
 Most of the class information has already been determined at compile time and dynamically creating objects of different classes, or overriding one class with another, requires considerable gymnastics.